-It Boosts Conversions
+Opt-in Email Boosts Conversions

 The email marketing journey is a longer road to get your target audience to click and take action than some marketers realize.
 These relationships need to be nurtured over time with highly relevant, dynamic content, not kicked off with the brute force of a cold email.
 Ensuring you start with a recipient list of real people who consented to your email marketing will improve your deliverability and increase the chances of your emails being opened and clicked.
 It also reduces the risk of people unsubscribing or flagging your emails as spam.

-It Helps the Bottom Line
+Permission-Based Campaigns Help the Bottom Line

-Using permission-based email just makes financial sense.
+Using permission-based email marketing just makes financial sense.
 According to digital agency LYFE Marketing, permission-based emails boast an average return on investment (ROI) of $38-$44 for every $1 spent.
 Plus, when you get permission to send them emails, your recipients are much more likely to open and click.

-It Helps You Stay Compliant
+Opt-in Helps You Stay Compliant

 It also pays to comply with anti-spam laws.
 According to the Federal Trade Commission (FTC), each separate email in violation of the CAN-SPAM Act is subject to penalties of up to $46,517.
 While CAN-SPAM Act and the EU’s GDPR law don’t prohibit sending unsolicited commercial emails, the Canadian Anti-Spam Legislation (CASL) requires businesses to obtain permission before sending emails.
 Don’t attempt to decipher these nuanced spam laws on your own — you should seek legal counsel about your new and ongoing email marketing campaigns to make sure you’re complying with all spam legislation.

-It Drives Customer Loyalty
+How Email Consent Drives Customer Loyalty

 Customers and prospects who opt in to your emails are far more likely to stick around, as well.
 It all starts with a spark of interest: They may be browsing your site and sign up for emails in exchange for a promo code; they could be making a purchase and, while checking out, click a box to join your mailing list; they might receive one of your emails forwarded from a friend, enjoy what they read, and sign up themselves.